Magnifico1/Dynamic_Occupancy_Modelling_of_Sutherland_Water_Voles/README.md

  within-year sampling occasions).

  Our objective was to use the water vole data to empirically test ‘area-isolation’ predictions.
 To test the ‘area’ prediction we modelled the extinction probability using a Logit Linear model with patch length as a covariate, and to test the ‘isolation’ prediction, we modelled the colonisation probability using a Logit Linear model with connectivity as a covariate.
-From the description of the metapopulation system, we developed a State-Space formulation of the Dynamic Occupancy model, fitted the model to the data using JAGS language while assessing convergence and fit, and conducted Posterior Predictive Checking by including a Discrepancy Metric.
+From the description of the metapopulation system, we developed a State-Space formulation of the Dynamic Occupancy model, fitted the model to the data using BUGS language while assessing convergence and fit, and conducted Posterior Predictive Checking by including a Discrepancy Metric.